Skip to content

 extends fun toSlice(self: StringBuilder): Slice;

 Returns an assembled Cell as a Slice from a StringBuilder.
-Alias to self.toCell().asSlice().
+An alias to self.toCell().asSlice().

 Usage example: